-Under the Environmental Planning & Assessment Act 1979 (EP&A Act), decisions on State significant development applications (DAs) are subject review and appeal.
+Under the Environmental Planning & Assessment Act 1979 (EP&A Act), decisions on development applications (DAs) for State significant development are subject to review and appeal.

-Under Section 9.45 of the EP&A Act, any person may commence proceedings in Land and Environment Court seeking an order to remedy or restrain a breach of the Act, including any decision on a State significant DA.
+Under Section 9.45 of the EP&A Act, any person may commence proceedings in the Land and Environment Court seeking an order to remedy or restrain a breach of the Act, including any decision on a DA for State significant development.

 Judicial review proceedings are heard by judges and consider the legality or validity, not the merits, of the decision.
 They may focus on the determination of the application as well as the steps leading to the determination of the application.